Atlas of plant and animal histology

 1. Arteries

-Arteries are vessels that conduct the blood in the heart-organ direction.
-The walls of the arteries are thick in order to withstand the blood pressure caused by the heart beating.
-According to their diameter, arteries are classified as large (or elastic arteries), medium (or muscle arteries), and small (or arterioles).
+Arteries are blood vessels that conduct the blood from the heart to other parts of the body.
+The walls of the arteries are thick to withstand the blood pressure caused by the heart beating.
+According to their diameter, arteries are classified into large (or elastic arteries), medium (or muscular arteries), and small (or arterioles).

 Elastic arteries

 Blood leaves the heart through the aorta and pulmonary arteries.
-Both get branched near the heart.
+Both branch near the heart.
 These two main arteries and their first branches are classified as elastic arteries.
-Their walls contain a large amount of the elastic fibers that make them recover a normal diameter after an enlargement produced by every heartbeat.
-Elastic arteries show a thick tunica intima (Figure 3).
+Their walls contain a large amount of the elastic fibers that make them recover to a normal diameter after every expansion produced by the heartbeats.
+Elastic arteries show a thick tunica media (Figure 3).
 The endothelium is made up of cells with tight junctions and desmosomes that keep them tightly attached to each other.
-The major axis of the endothelial cells is oriented parallel to the direction of the blood flux.
+The major axis of the endothelial cells is aligned parallel to the direction of the blood flux.
 The subendothelial layer is connective tissue with collagen, elastic fibers, and some smooth muscle cells.
-The elastic lamina, which separates tunica intima from tunica media, is thin and sometimes difficult to observe.
-The tunica media is very thick, mostly made up of elastic and collagen fibers, and has many smooth muscle cells.
+The elastic lamina, which separates the tunica intima from the tunica media, is thin and sometimes difficult to observe.
+The tunica media is very thick, mostly made up of elastic and collagen fibers, and contains many smooth muscle cells.
 The tunica adventitia is a layer of connective tissue with fibroblasts.
 Here, there are no smooth muscle fibers.
-It is worth noting that smooth muscle fibers of elastic arteries, besides being responsible for the artery diameter by cell contraction, synthesize and release elastic and collagen fibers, i.e., they take on the role of producing extracellular matrix.
+It is worth noting that smooth muscle fibers of elastic arteries, besides being responsible for the artery diameter by cell contraction, synthesize and release elastic and collagen fibers, thus taking on the role of producing extracellular matrix.

 Muscular arteries

-Muscular arteries are medium-size arteries with variable diameters, and their histological organization is transitional between the elastic arteries and arterioles.
+Muscular arteries are medium-size arteries with variable diameters.
+Their histological organization is transitional between elastic arteries and arterioles.
 The diameter of muscular arteries ranges from 0.1 to 10 mm.
-Thus, larger muscular arteries are more similar to elastic arteries, and the smaller ones are more like arterioles.
-Proportionally, they contain fewer elastic fibers and more smooth muscle cells than elastic arteries.
+Thus, larger muscular arteries resemble elastic arteries, and the smaller ones are more like arterioles.
+Proportionally, muscular arteries contain fewer elastic fibers and more smooth muscle cells than elastic arteries.

 Small arteries and arterioles

 The diameter of small arteries and arterioles is variable, and they are identified by the number of layers of smooth muscle cells.
 As a consensus, small arteries show from 2 to 8 layers of smooth muscle.
-Arterioles have 1 to 2 layers with a diameter of about 30 μm.
-Arterioles are major players in controlling the flow of blood that enters the capillary net by contracting their smooth muscle cells.
+Arterioles have 1 to 2 layers with a diameter of about 30μm.
+Arterioles are major players in controlling the flow of blood that enters the capillary network by contracting their smooth muscle cells.
 In fact, these muscle cells are usually slightly contracted, so they can precisely regulate the flow of blood.
+Actually, they are the main ones responsible for blood pressure.
+Both small arteries and arterioles have the same three tunics that are found in other arteries.
 Both small arteries and arterioles have the same three tunics that are found in other arteries.

 Capillaries